munificent/craftinginterpreters/book/functions.md

 outer();
 ```

 In Lox, function declarations are allowed anywhere a name can be bound.
-That's
+That
-at the top level of a Lox script, but also inside a block.
-That means Lox
+includes the top level of a Lox script, but also the inside of blocks.
+Lox
 supports **local functions** that are defined inside another function, or nested
 inside a block.
 So the above code is *allowed*.
 The question now is what should
 it *do?*